Initialize the client with your API key

 true if clustering was successful, false otherwise.

-Array of clusters, each containing:
+Array of clusters, each containing: - id: Cluster ID number - label:

-size: Number of records in the cluster
+AI-generated description of the cluster - size: Number of records in the

-sample_records: 3-5 representative records from the cluster
+cluster - sample_records: 3-5 representative records from the cluster -

 centroid: Cluster center embedding (first 10 dimensions)